MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/animation.md

 Notice that the `SKPaint` object is created in a `using` block.
 Like many SkiaSharp classes `SKPaint` derives from `SKObject`, which derives from `SKNativeObject`, which implements the [`IDisposable`](xref:System.IDisposable) interface. `SKPaint` overrides the `Dispose` method to release unmanaged resources.

  Putting `SKPaint` in a `using` block ensures that `Dispose` is called at the end of the block to free these unmanaged resources.
-This happens anyway when memory used by the `SKPaint` object is freed by the .NET garbage collector, but in animation code, it's best to be somewhat proactive in freeing memory in a more orderly way.
+This happens anyway when memory used by the `SKPaint` object is freed by the .NET garbage collector, but in animation code, it's best to be proactive in freeing memory in a more orderly way.

  A better solution in this particular case would be to create two `SKPaint` objects once and save them as fields.